NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Pathfinder Recruiter.md

 Choose two ability boosts.
 One must be to **Wisdom** or **Charisma**, and one is a free ability boost.

 You're trained in the Diplomacy skill and a Lore skill related to one city you've visited often.
-You gain the [[Feats/Group Impression|Group Impression]] skill feat.
+You gain the [[Group Impression|Group Impression]] skill feat.

 *Source: Pathfinder Lost Omens: Pathfinder Society Guide* *OGL*